Seriously, I Have No Idea What I’m Doing: Notes on Being Knocked Up Whilst in Transit

 I must now go look to see if Amazon sells inflatable travel-sized white picket fences.
 The quest for normalcy has to start somewhere.

-18 thoughts on “Seriously, I Have No Idea What I’m Doing: Notes on Being Knocked Up Whilst in Transit”
+18 responses to “Seriously, I Have No Idea What I’m Doing: Notes on Being Knocked Up Whilst in Transit”

 If we do get down to Mexico this time, we’ll definitely call round.
 Otherwise, let’s make a date for Spain next year… Hell, maybe I can have booze again by then.
 And cured meats.
 Sigh.